 For the asked planet this u should be equal to the escape velocity from its surface.

 The correct answer is: 3.1

-A particle is projected from point A, that is at a distance 4R from the centre of the earth, with speed V1 in a direction making 30° with the line joining the centre of the earth and point A, as shown in the figure.
-Find the speed V1. if particle passes grazing the surface of the earth.
-Consider gravitational interaction only between these two Express you answer in the form (500 × √2X)m/s and write the value of X?
+A particle is projected from point A that is at a distance 4R from the centre of the Earth will speed v1 in a direction making joining the centre of the Earth and point A as shown.find the speed v2 if particle passes grazing the surface of the earth Constant interaction only between these two Express you answer in the form (500 × √2X)m/s and write the value of X?

 A cord of length 64m is used to connect a 100kg astronaut.
 Estimate the value of the tension (in Newton) in the cord.
 Assume that the spaceship is orbiting near earth surface.
 Also assume that the spaceship and the astronaut fall on a straight line from the earth’s centre.
 The radius of the earth is 6400km.

 As according to given problem the mass of satellite M is much greater than that of astronaut m so the centre of mass of the system will be close to satellite and as the satellite is orbiting close to the surface of earth, the equation of motion of the system (S + A) will be :

 And the equation motion of the astronaut will be

 Ravi can throw a ball a speed on earth which can cross a river of width 10m.
 Ravi reaches on an imaginary planet whose mean density is twice of the earth.
 If maximum radius of planet so that if Ravi throws the ball at same speed it may escape from planet is xkm. then x is.

 (Given radius of earth = 6.4 × 106m.)